ashp15205/Full-Stack-Projects/README.md

   </a>
 </p>

-If this repository saved your exams, a coffee is always incredibly appreciated:
+If this repository saved your time, a coffee is always incredibly appreciated:

 <a href="https://buymeacoffee.com/ashishp05" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 50px !important;width: 200px !important;" >
 </a>

 <br><br>
-<p align="center">Made with ❤️ for developers prepping for the real world.</p>
+<p align="center">Made with ❤️ for learners across the globe 🌎 </p>